 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

-It was easy!
-Just wet the kitchen sponge, use the scrubber side to carefully remove the amount of paint that you want removed and then wipe the distressed area clean with the smooth side of the sponge.
+This distressed dresser was painted with two coats of caviar chalk mineral paint and allowed to dry overnight.
+Shortly after painting, I used a kitchen scrubber sponge to distress the edges on carefully chosen areas to add a bit of depth and character.
+It’s so easy!
+Just wet the kitchen sponge, use the scrubber side to carefully remove the amount of paint you want to be removed, and then wipe the distressed area clean with the smooth side of the sponge.
 Done!

 Sealing Your Distressed Dresser With Black Wax